astr0sonic/pymongo-examples/README.md

-# MongoDB usage examples using Python
+# MongoDB usage examples using PyMongo

 Based on official courses: